Thanksgiving: one of the most important time of the year

 In 2017 we want to continue our activities and discover ways in which we can support elderly in other towns as well.
 We aim to ease the loneliness of 1100 elderly, to involve 300 volunteers in more than 12.000 hours of volunteering.
 We will continue our visits at the home of lonely elderly and the activities that ease loneliness in retirement homes, the support for Easter and Christmas, as well as our summer holidays.
 We will also continue our knitting workshops (with the Grandma’s scarf campaign – in partnership with Amics de Gent Gran in Barcelona) and celebrate the International Day of the Elderly with our Flowers for the Soul campaign.

-Exchanges: the strength of the international network
+Sharing experiences: the strength of our international network

 From February 22 to 25, 2017, members of the International Network of the Little Brothers of the Poor met in Rolle to discuss about fundraising.
 For the past 7 years, this annual seminar has allowed everyone to learn from others, to discover the realities and techniques of each country.
 Europeans, Canadians and Americans share the same concern: developing fundraising to serve more elderly persons.